willvieira/ms_forest-ipm-sensitivity/manuscript/suppInfo.md

 For simplicity, we used the same output of the simulations as previously explained, shifting the explanatory variables from parameters to covariates.^[This analysis could be expanded to include more marginal conditions beyond just cold, center, and hot temperatures and low and high competition.
 However, this would exponentially increase the number of simulations.]
 The Figure @fig:climVsComp shows the distribution of relative importance between climate and competition covariates for each species.

 ![Distribution of relative importance between climate and competition covariates according to Random Forest, the respective $R^2$.
 The more species are to the right of the panel, the more climate is important relative to competition.
-Color represents the level of shade tolerance [@burns1990silvics]](https://willvieira.github.io/book_forest-demography-IPM/sens_analysis_files/figure-html/fig-climVsComp-1.png){#fig:climVsComp}
+Color represents the level of shade tolerance [@burns1990silvics]](https://willvieira.github.io/book_forest-demography-IPM/sens_analysis_files/figure-html/fig-climVsComp-1.png){#fig:climVsComp short-caption="Distribution of relative importance between climate and competition covariates according to Random Forest, the respective $R^2$."}

 ## Notes on Conspecific and Heterospecific Competition Effects